Zorua162/mcc.py/README.md

 ## EXPERIMENTAL

-This library is currently purely experimental, as it relies on experimental features of Minecraft Console Client, it may break with no warning due to changes that are not under the control of the maintainer.
+This library is currently purely experimental, as it relies on experimental features of Minecraft Console Client.
+It may break with no warning due to changes that are not under the control of the maintainer.

 My main goal is to play with the technologies and ideas, so this repo may not